andavies/myLibrary/readme.txt

 - better handle isbn format returned by googlebooks api (see lookup() in includes/functions.php)
 - fix bug in mybooks.php drop-down menu displaying twice when clicked twice

-TODO:
-- some redirects to '/' need to be changed to new localhost file structure (or just sort out the structure)